 Did you know that around 50%-60% of Canadian pets are considered obese?1 Obesity is a serious health concern for cats as it increases their risk of developing potentially life-threatening conditions like cancer and heart disease.2 The good news is that obesity is 100% preventable.

-If you want to promote overall wellness in your kitty, you need to be feeding them a healthy and balanced diet.
-We understand it can be difficult to choose the best food for your kitty, especially considering all the options available, which is why we’ve gone ahead and collected a list of the 10 best cat foods available in Canada to help take the guesswork out of the equation for you.
+To promote wellness in your kitty, you must feed them a healthy and balanced diet.
+We understand it can be challenging to choose the best food for your kitty, especially considering all the options available, which is why we’ve collected a list of the 10 best cat foods available in Canada to help take the guesswork out of the equation for you.

 |Best Value||Purina Friskies Chicken & Seafood Canned Cat Food||